huguesjohnson/RetailClerk89/README.md

 * Branching dialog based on player choices
 * Transition between main playable characters
 * Title screens, intro screens, and ending screens
-* Short demo used to test all this stuff
+* Saving and loading
+* Story demo with three possible endings

 **Not implemented**

-* Fully scripted game - the wiki page here in Github has more information about the roadmap.
-The current plan is to have v1.0 of the game released on Black Friday 2019.
+* At this point.. just the fully debugged game.
+The current plan is to have v1.0 of the game released by Black Friday 2019, likely sooner.

 **Building**